 Being out on the road with your own gear, food, and sense of adventure is the feeling many aspire towards.
 The freedom of being able to ride whereever, whenever, without relying on anyone is the best way to see a new landscape or learn to further appreciate the roads at home.

 Self-supported touring means you are responsible for every aspect of your experience: from travel, accommodations, food, and even the water and air in your tires.
 Being fully self-supported means you are not relying on any assistance throughout your trip.
-Good planning skills are key when you’re organizing your own trip.
+Good planning skills are key when you’re organising your own trip.
 You want to make sure there are adequate accommodations or camping for each night, and you want to make sure you have enough food with you at all times.
 You want to make sure you have a good understanding of bicycle mechanics, as well as how to communicate in a foreign language (you don’t need to speak fluently, but you best know the basics and more).
 You want to be comfortable in all riding conditions (hot, cold, wet, dry), and be physically fit to ensure you can make it to your destinations.

 Being self-supported in a foreign land is not for the faint of heart, but it will provide an experience not found anywhere else.